BPMN-sw-evol/SOFIS/README.md

 ## Development Summary

-This program utilizes the StackOverflow API to retrieve discussions related to a specified search title.
+SOFIS utilizes the StackOverflow API to retrieve discussions related to a specified search title.
 It stores these discussions in a local database using PostgreSQL or CSV file.
-The program checks if each discussion already exists in the database or CSV file and, if not, and it has a score greater than or equal to zero, it inserts it.
-Additionally, the program provides statistics on the number of questions found, inserted, skipped due to negative votes, and skipped due to already existing in the database or CSV file.
+SOFIS checks if each discussion already exists in the database or CSV file and, if not, and it has a score greater than or equal to zero, it inserts it.
+Additionally,  provides information on the number of questions found, inserted, skipped due to negative votes, and skipped due to already existing in the database or CSV file.

 The database or CSV file stores the following attributes for each discussion: